anil-sidhu/JavaScript-100-objective-based-questions/README.md

 # JavaScript-100-objective-based-questions

-**1. Can we connect JavaScript Directly with Actual Database with reason ?**
+**1. Can we connect JavaScript Directly with Actual Database. can you give reason of it ?**
 ```js
 a) Yes;
 b) No;